" "

 • Partnering to reach communities: SUN receives referrals from housing counselors, legal aid agencies, other nonprofits and government agencies or representatives, like the offices of Attorneys General, mayors, legislators or city councilors.

-• Advocating for clients: Once potential SUN clients apply and are conditionally approved for a new mortgage, BlueHub SUN advocates for its clients and negotiates with the original foreclosing lender to try to persuade them to sell the home to SUN at a lower price.
-Throughout this months-long process, SUN staff assists its clients through each step.
+• Advocating for homeowners: Once potential SUN participants apply and are conditionally approved for a new mortgage, BlueHub SUN negotiates with the original foreclosing lender, directly or through a homeowner’s real estate broker, to try to persuade them to sell the home to SUN at a lower price.
+Throughout this months-long process, SUN staff communicates with the homeowner and their real estate broker through each step.

 • Unique financing model: If SUN can get the foreclosing lender to agree, SUN buys the home from the original lender and sells it back to its client at a price they can afford with a fixed-rate mortgage.
 The homeowner is released from all obligations associated with the prior mortgage.
 The new loan amount is consistent with the actual value of the home.
 Now, rather than being underwater, the homeowner has the opportunity to earn equity immediately.